s-rybak/goit-pycore-fp/README.md

 - `delete` - Delete a contact
 - `test_all_contacts` - Display all contacts
 - `greet` - Simple greeting command
+- `birthday_in_days` - Display contacts with birthdays in the N days
 - `exit` / `quit` / `bye` - Exit the application